 They probably dont do anything unless there's an actual loss (I.e. someone stole data, hacked into somewhere and spread a virus...)

 Yeah but my boyfriend's friend had a lot of proof and the case still didn't go anywhere.
 The proof included several pieces of evidence where the person was even admitting to doing it!
-I know hacking is illegal, but I don't think its being taken seriously enough here.How to hack with command prompt?
+I know hacking is illegal, but I don't think its being taken seriously enough here.How do I hack into my boost mobile phone and change my minute

-accurately if he did gain what is called "unlawful" access to her account through what ever means be it keylogger, bruteforce, he could be taken up on charges depending who is hosting the email service. if it is a service like hotmail or gmail, he could be taken up on charges under the computer misuse act, and face a maximum of 5 years in prison. but I dont think meny people get the full sentence specially for something like that.Where can I find a Novell hack?
+accurately if he did gain what is called "unlawful" access to her account through what ever means be it keylogger, bruteforce, he could be taken up on charges depending who is hosting the email service. if it is a service like hotmail or gmail, he could be taken up on charges under the computer misuse act, and face a maximum of 5 years in prison. but I dont think meny people get the full sentence specially for something like that.Someone Hacked My Imvu Account

 I'm pretty sure that hacking is illegal almost anywhere.